 - If a student provides a verbal or signed response, the test administrator or proctor must ask the student to indicate punctuation and the spelling of words that he or she is not completely certain that the student can spell (i.e., words not on the Dolch word list for the grade level tested).
-The student may review the written material and direct the test administrator or proctor on editing the response. - A student may use speech-to-text technology to record responses. - A student may provide responses using a mouse, keyboard, or assistive technology that uses either device. - A student may use a computer or other device to provide responses. - A student may use a computer switch or pointing device to provide responses. - A student may use a communication device to provide responses. - A test administrator or proctor may check periodically to be sure that a student is entering answer choices correctly on a computer-based or paper-based test. - A student may use special paper such as raised-line, shaded-line, or color-coded.
+The student may review the written material and direct the test administrator or proctor on editing the response. - If a student taking a paper-based Writing test provides a typed response, transcription of the response into the paper-based test is not required.
+Directions for returning typed Writing responses are included in the scripts and instructions for administering paper-based accommodations available on the FSA Portal. - A student may use speech-to-text technology to record responses. - A student may provide responses using a mouse, keyboard, or assistive technology that uses either device. - A student may use a computer or other device to provide responses. - A student may use a computer switch or pointing device to provide responses. - A student may use a communication device to provide responses. - A test administrator or proctor may check periodically to be sure that a student is entering answer choices correctly on a computer-based test. - A student may use special paper such as raised-line, shaded-line, or color-coded.
 Responses must be transcribed from the special paper to the format required by the test.